 TheV2X Initiatives for Road Safety (VIROS) Project is pioneer in V2X Research in the Philippines.
 The pilot tests serve as benchmarks for future explorations, developments, and applications of V2X world-wide.
 The proposed intelligent traffic controller also serves as valuable contribution towards modernizing traffic infrastructure in the country.

-VIROS Project proposed to design and develop an intelligent traffic controller unit with wireless communication capability.
-The intelligent traffic controller gathers and assesses traffic conditions, does data-driven traffic control, and communicates these traffic conditions to road-users.
+The VIROS Project aims to design and develop an intelligent traffic controller unit with wireless communication capability.
+The intelligent traffic controller can gather and assess traffic conditions, undertake data-driven traffic control, and communicate these traffic conditions to road-users.
 For its pilot implementation, the application of the technology is intended to aid traffic management and improve overall road safety and driver decision making while traversing the roads.

-Using AI-based methods in computer vision, the intelligent traffic controller can analyze traffic statistics such as vehicle recognition and vehicle flow rate, to assess the traffic condition and direct traffic.
-The traffic information is then communicated by these controllers wirelessly to vehicle drivers, pedestrians, and other-road users through Vehicle-to-Everything (V2X).
+Using AI-based methods in computer vision, the intelligent traffic controller can analyze traffic statistics such as vehicle recognition and vehicle flow rate, assess traffic condition, and direct traffic.
+The traffic information are then communicated by these controllers wirelessly to vehicle drivers, pedestrians, and other road-users through Vehicle-to-Everything (V2X).